-- 1. Make a directory to install GAUSS in.
+- 1. 1.Make a directory to install GAUSS in.

 - 2. cd to that directory.

-- 3. Unzip the .gz file.
+- 3. Unzip the .gz file if there is one.

-- 4. Untar the .tar file.
+- 4. Untar the . tar file.

 - 5. Put the installation directory in the executable path.

 - 6. Put the installation directory in the shared library search path.

+- 7. Install the license, please refer to Chapter 5: Licensing for instructions.

 For last minute information, see README.term.